 Please note: This is an evolving document and will be updated regularly.
 This document was created and will be maintained by Mines’ Academic Affairs office.
-The version below was last updated on July 17, 2020.
+The version below was last reviewed on December 23, 2020.

 Colorado School of Mines recognizes that faculty and students may have questions about actions being taken to minimize COVID-19 transmission as they come back to teach and learn on campus.
 All will share responsibility for keeping the campus community safe, so that we can continue to stay open during the 2020-21 school year.

 Having said that, we recognize that faculty and TAs will be playing a frontline role in their classrooms and laboratories, and that students will be looking to them to establish and enforce the norms and expectations in both.
 Faculty and TAs will also be serving as role models for our students as they interact on campus and are encouraged to maintain safe practices outside of the classroom as well.
 To that end, we are providing the information below to all faculty who should also share this with their TAs so that they understand what is expected broadly across campus and also more specifically for their role as leaders in classrooms and labs to keep our community safe.
 For the purposes of this policy, the term instructor refers to anyone responsible for leading the instruction in a classroom or lab.
 These could be members of full-time faculty, adjuncts, or teaching assistants (TA).

 In general, we would like instructors in the classrooms and labs to model and encourage best practices among their students, to observe and intervene as needed and, if necessary, to notify their department head of egregious violations in their classrooms and labs.

 Instructors’ and students’ health and safety are the underlying objective behind the following directions for classroom and lab use.
 These Mines-specific plans were developed with consideration of the Colorado Departments of Higher Education (CDHE) and Public Health and Environment (CDPHE) guidelines.
 They emphasize implementation of the following best practices: